 The price of the pe will of course depend on the breed and the rarity (of color, breed, etc).

-Fishes are generally cheap especially the small ones.
-But of course, there are also uber-expensive fishes in the pet market.
+Fishes are generally cheap, especially the small ones.
+But of course, there are also uber-expensive fish in the pet market.

 Another cost-efficient way to get a pet is by adopting.